Kazhnuz/sm2-theme/README.md

-# qdouze-bootstrap-theme
+# sm2-bootstrap-theme

-Theme for my tech blog, Quarante-Douze, based on my own bluesky theme
+A basic theme created for SM2